christofsteel/pySpellbook/README.md

 this will fetch all python dependencies and install the binary pySpellbook.

-For windows releases there is an installer in "Releases"
+## Prince

 pySpellbook uses Prince to render the pdf output.
 Unfortunately Prince  is not open source software, but free for personal use.

-To install prince download it here (http://www.princexml.com/download/) and set the correct path in pySpellbooks "Config export..." dialog.
+The first run wizard should install Prince on your system, but you can decide to install it manually from http://www.princexml.com.

 If you do not want to use Prince, you can use an internal renderer or print the intermediate html with your favourite browser (Firefox recommended),